Basic survival gear

 It’s no secret that they’re thousands of article’s out there about what’s the best basic survival gear.
 Lot’s of information on firearms, knives, or any other item to inflict great bodily harm to have in a doom and gloom scenario and tons of survival gear.

 But let’s be realistic.
 When disaster strikes, you could possibly be far away from you’re survival gear and military grade arsenal.
 That ten year supply of freeze dried food won’t do you any good when you’re on a business trip or vacation fifteen hundred miles away from home.

 Pack what’s most important

 So now what?
 If you are thinking like a true prepper, you know to take advantage of what is available in you’re immediate surroundings.
 Basic survival gear doesn’t have to be complicated.

 Everyone’s definition of what they need will greatly differ depending on who you are talking to.
 For my immediate go to necessity item’s, they include a multi tool and a portable water purification system.
 These two items alone can greatly improve my chances of survival in the initial onset of peril.

-Food definitely is comforting when you’re stomach is empty but without water you will surely perish quickly.
+Food is definitely comforting when you’re stomach is empty but without water, you will surely perish quickly.
 A good multi tool is easy to carry either on you or in luggage and will have several items installed to help in foraging and scavenging activities.